damrek/mernshop/README.md

 ## Issues and missing features

 The application has been developed following a tutorial from Udemy with some differences so as to adapt to my custom components and material-ui library.
 There are some minor bugs and writing review system couldn't be finished due to lack of time.
-In the future I would like to refactor some parts and apply redux-form.
+In the future I would like to refactor some parts and ~~apply redux-form~~.
+I set up Formik library in order to manage form validations, currently is working in user register screen only.

 ## Support me